catseye/Robin/doc/Reactor.md

 *   An arbitrary value called the _command payload_ containing more data about the command, in a format specific to that type of command.

-There may of course be zero commands in the returned list.
-It is an error if the returned value is not a list containing at least one element.
+There may of course be zero commands in the returned list, but it is an error if the returned value is not a list containing at least one element.

 If the transducer throws an error, no commands will be executed, and the state of the transducer will remain unchanged.
 Implementations should allow such occurrences to be visible and/or logged.

-In fact commands and events may in fact be the same thing.
+In fact, commands _are_ events.
+We just call them commands when it is a reactor producing them, and events when a reactor is receiving them.

 Standard Events
 ---------------